allytrope/variant-analysis/README.md

 # Log Files
-Besides the generating the files given in the Snakefile's `rule all`, the above command will also generate log files.
+In addition to generating the files given in `target_files`, the above cluster command will also generate log files.
 Check these when errors occur.
-There are three logs:
+There are three logs ending with the following patterns:
 * `.smk.log` tells what jobs have been submitted, what files each is trying to make, and when jobs have completed.
 * `.err.log` gives details about the actual jobs themselves.
 When submitting more than one job at once, this can become cluttered with interleaved messages from different jobs.
 To better find an error message for a specific job, it might require running only a single job at a time, which can be done by setting `-j 1`.
 * `.out.log` prints output messages from the jobs.
 Once again, these will be interleaved.
 But in general, there is fewer information in the this file and often not as important as the error log.